Epigenetic effects of smoking

-Epigenetic effects of smoking concerns how epigenetics (hertiable characteristics that do not involve changes in DNA sequence) contributes to the deleterious effects of smoking.
+Epigenetic effects of smoking concerns how epigenetics (heritable characteristics that do not involve changes in DNA sequence) contributes to the deleterious effects of smoking.
 Cigarette smoking has been found to affect global epigenetic regulation of transcription across tissue types.
 Studies have shown differences in epigenetic markers like DNA methylation, histone modifications and miRNA expression between smokers and non-smokers.
 Similar differences exist in children whose mothers smoked during pregnancy.
 These epigenetic effects are thought to be linked to many of negative health effects associated with smoking.

 Health impact

 It has been well established that smoking cigarettes has a number of negative health effects, including increased risk for cancer, cardiovascular disease, and chronic obstructive pulmonary disease (COPD).
 Children exposed prenatally to cigarette smoke demonstrate increased risk for fetal growth restriction, sudden infant death syndrome, and addictive behaviors later in life, as well as a host of other secondary health effects.
 It is thought that epigenetic changes that arise from smoking cigarettes or exposure to cigarette smoke play a role in the development of these conditions.

 Epigenetic modifications to the genome, including histone modifications, DNA methylation, and the modulation of RNAi, are major epigenetic events used to modulate gene expression.
 When the epigenome of an organism is altered by an environmental cue like smoking, gene expression changes accordingly.
 Changes in the regulation of critical genes can have disastrous consequences on health and quality of life.
 Irregular gene expression is one of the hallmarks of cancer, but is also found in a number of diseases and disorders.